Live Stream Not Working? The Ultimate 2025 Guide to Troubleshooting Live Streaming Issues

 When broadcasting with Dacast, you’ll need a live channel turned on and configured properly.
 The channel settings determine the enabled features, viewer restrictions, the video player’s branding, and more.

-For example, set up a channel to stream to an HTML5 video player, a low-latency live channel, or a playlist channel for a continuous series of videos.
+For example, set up a channel to stream to a HTML5 video player, a low-latency live channel, or a playlist channel for a continuous series of videos.
 Channels give broadcasters full control over how their video content reaches end-users.

 You’ll need to create a live channel within the Dacast dashboard to deliver your encoded video stream to users.
 Live channels are set to off by default, so a simple mistake is forgetting to enable them before the stream starts.